-Age UK Salford is committed to ensuring that all staff who have contact with adults (young people and children as relevant) at risk receives an appropriate level of supervision and support.
-(See Age UK Salford's supervision policy)
+Age UK Salford and Trafford is committed to ensuring that all staff who have contact with adults (young people and children as relevant) at risk receive an appropriate level of supervision and support (see Age UK Salford and Trafford's supervision policy).

-6.6 Support to Staff and Volunteers including students
+6.6 Support to Staff and Volunteers

-The manager/coordinator should make time available to the member of staff or volunteer/student reporting the incident to talk it through, and offer additional support.
-If social services or the police need further information or involvement, you will need to decide with your supervisor/manager whether you will talk with them or whether you would prefer your supervisor/ manager to talk to them and how this will happen.
+The service/line manager/coordinator should make time available to the member of staff or volunteer/student reporting the incident to talk it through and offer additional support.
+If social services or the police need further information or involvement, you will need to decide with your line manager whether you will talk with them or whether you would prefer your supervisor/ manager to talk to them and how this will happen.

 Staff may also be subject to allegations of abuse.
-While support will be offered, Age UK Salford will ensure that social services or the police are given all assistance in pursuing any investigation.
-Suspension and/or the disciplinary procedure may be implemented.
+While support will be offered, Age UK Salford and Trafford will ensure that social services or the police are given all assistance in pursuing any investigation.
+Suspension and/or disciplinary procedures may be implemented.